 3. Service Incentive Leaves.
 This is an option offered when an employee doesn’t use up all his leaves.
 He can get the cash equivalent of the leaves that weren’t taken for that year.
 Or the employee would have the option to take an extended leave to use up all the paid leaves.

 4. Maternity Leave.
-Women are eligible to 60 days maternity leave if they had a natural birth and 75 days if they gave birth through C-section.
+Women are eligible for 60 days maternity leave if they had a natural birth and 75 days if they gave birth through C-section.
 Their salaries should be covered if you and your employee make regular contributions to the Social Security System (SSS).

 5. Paternity Leave.
 Philippine Law now allows fathers to take a paid leave up to seven days within a month of having a baby.

 6. Parental Leave.
-The law allows for single parents with sole custody of their children an additional 7 days of paid leave.
+The law allows single parents with sole custody of their children an additional 7 days of paid leave.

 7. Rehabilitation Leave.
 This is provided for employees who have suffered some injury or illness.
 The extent of the leave would depend on the doctor’s recommendation and company policy.